vhurna/azure_task_9_create_a_vm_with_powershell/README.md

 6. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.

-7. When solution is validated, stop the virtual machine, you deployed with the Powershell script.
+7. When solution is validated, - delete all resources you deployed with the script, they won't be used in the next tasks.